index

 remains constant in time.
 This is Gauss’s theorem in curved spacetime—the total “charge” QQ is conserved.

-where L\mathcal{L} is the Lagrangian density.
+where L\mathcal{L} is the Lagrangian density and δϕ\delta\phi is the field variation under the symmetry transformation.
 The Euler-Lagrange equations,

 μ(L(μϕ))Lϕ=0,\partial_\mu \left(\frac{\partial \mathcal{L}}{\partial(\partial_\mu \phi)}\right) - \frac{\partial \mathcal{L}}{\partial \phi} = 0,